Motorola Razr (2024): tomorrow's bargain foldable?

 Good chunk of storage!

-The base Razr (2024) is expected to rock a MediaTek Dimensity 7300X.
-It's still a new chip and we've had no experience with it, so we can't really form an expectation just yet.
-What we do know is that it's built on a 4nm process and hits a top clock speed of 2.5 GHz — it won't be crushing the benchmarks for sure, but we get the feeling it will be quite energy efficient.
-With Motorla's light software — it will probably do perfectly fine for day-to-day tasks.
+The base Razr (2024) is rocks a MediaTek Dimensity 7300X.
+It's a new chip, built on a 4nm process that hits a top clock speed of 2.5 GHz — it won't be crushing the benchmarks for sure.
+In fact, the benchmarks kind of crushed it:

-The starting storage will also be 256 GB — quite generous for a folding phone that starts at $700, we'd say.
-But we definitely don't expect it to be a UFS 4.0 chip — more likely an old gen UFS 3.1.
-It'll reportedly have 8 GB RAM, which is pretty standard for Android phones nowadays — not flagship grade, not low enough to complain about.
-It'll probably be LPDDR5.
+The starting storage is 256 GB — quite generous for a folding phone that starts at $700, we'd say.
+But it doesn't seem to be UFS 4.0 chip — more likely an old gen UFS 3.1, as that's the type of storage the MediaTek Dimensity 7300X supports.
+It comes with 8 GB LPDDR4X RAM — not top-tier spec, but we wouldn't say they are below what is standard for Android phones nowadays.

 Motorola Razr (2024) Software

 Moto also has some slight generative AI features sprinkled in, like the wallpaper generator, which will build a fresh new image based on your outfit (you need to take a selfie or picture of the fit).
+It also uses AI to optimize apps in the background.
 But nothing crazy or in-depth like the Galaxy AI or the new iOS 18 features.

 For longevity, we expect something to the tune of 3 years of Android updates and 4 years of security patches.
 Motorola updates come out relatively quickly, but there's some room for improvement.